 - 10How does palliative care help me choose the best treatment option?

 - 11When should I ask for palliative care?

 1. How do I know if palliative care is right for me?

-2. What does palliative care do?
+2. What does the palliative care team do?

-3. What can I expect?
+3. What can I expect from palliative care?